Maple Leafs beat Jets 3-2 after Matthews leaves with injury

+TORONTO (AP) - Down two goals and their best player, the Toronto Maple Leafs talked in the second intermission about getting back to what has made them successful early on this season.

+That speed and puck pursuit eventually proved to be the difference against a weary opponent.

-TORONTO (AP) - Jake Gardiner and Kasperi Kapanen scored in a late 26-second span and the Toronto Maple Leafs overcame the loss of star center Auston Matthews to beat the Winnipeg Jets 3-2 on Saturday night.
+Jake Gardiner and Kasperi Kapanen scored in a late 26-second span and Maple Leafs overcame the loss of star center Auston Matthews to beat the Winnipeg Jets 3-2 on Saturday night.

+"We hadn't been playing the game we wanted to," said Mitch Marner, who set up Toronto's first two goals.
+"We knew we needed to get pucks in, we needed to be quicker on our feet.
+That's when we're at our best."

 Matthews left in the second period after injuring his left shoulder absorbing a hit from defenseman Jacob Trouba.
 Matthews cut to the front of the net with the puck and, as he attempted to shoot on goalie Connor Hellebuyck, Trouba went shoulder-to-shoulder with Matthews.